ubicucsd/bootcamp_19_20/9_Codon_Alignment_Challenge.md

 If you want to see an visualization of this application of alignment, [head over here](https://flea.ki.murrell.group/view/P018/sequences/).
 The sequences shown here are from an HIV envelope.
 If you click on on amino acid index, you can see a graph showing how the amino acid in that position evolved over time.
 You can explore the site - I recommend the tree section because it is pretty.

 I made a fake fasta of sequences that need to be codon aligned over at ```/srv/WI20/not_aligned.fasta```.
-Here is my step by step guide on making your own
+Here is my step by step guide on making your own codon aligner to make sure those sequences are nice and neat.

 ## 1. Align with mafft and replace initial gaps with N's